Saint Thomas - Midtown Hospital: Cancer program

 Saint Thomas Health Services provides treatment and prevention services for a number of forms of cancer, including brain, breast, cervical, colon, lung, ovarian, prostate, uterine and others.

 As part of its treatment, the Saint Thomas Health Services Cancer Program partners with institutions, including Cleveland Clinic and Tennessee Oncology, to partake in community-based clinical trials in oncology and related therapies.

 In December 2008, Baptist Hospital's cancer program was recognized by the Commission on Cancer of the American College of Surgeons as offering the best in cancer care.
 Baptist Hospital received Three-Year Approval with Commendation from the Commission on Cancer.

 Critical care units

 There are three main intensive care units at St Thomas Midtown Hospital.
 The Medical ICU, Neuro-Surgical ICU, and the CVICU.

-The Medical intensive care unit has 14 beds and treats a variety of critically ill patients.
-The Surgical intensive care unit also has 14 beds and treats Neurological and Surgical patients.
-The CVICU is a new unit developed in 2012 that sees the post Coronary Artery Bypass patients.
-A heart doctor from St Thomas Heart is always in the hospital 24 hours a day, 7 days a week.
+The Medical Intensive Care Unit has 14 beds and treats a variety of critically ill patients.
+The Surgical Intensive Care Unit also has 14 beds and treats neurological and surgical patients.
+The CVICU is a new unit developed in 2012 that cares for post-Coronary Artery Bypass patients.
+A heart doctor from St. Thomas Heart is available in the hospital 24 hours a day, 7 days a week.

-In 2008, The Neuro ICU and the Surgical ICU combined beds and formed the current Neuro-Surgical ICU.
+In 2008, the Neuro ICU and the Surgical ICU combined their beds to form the current Neuro-Surgical ICU.